purmirl/LinuxDirectoryStructure/README.md

  * _Project Name : Linux Directory Structure Project_
  * _Java Project Name : SimpleConsole Project_
 ## Explanation
 The Linux Directory consists of Tree data structure with multiple layers, and nodes.
-If there is a one directory added likes <U>mkdir</U>, the nodes is added in the layer of Tree.
+If there is a one directory added likes _mkdir_, the nodes is added in the layer of Tree.